 Why These Boston Baked Beans Are SO Good

 - Fast.
-Made in less than an hour compared to traditional baked beans.
+This Instant Pot recipe is made in less than an hour compared to traditional baked beans.

 - Easy.
 A great pour and cook recipe.